 Within the limits and exceptions outlined below, students can take 100-level and 200-level classes for which they have met the prerequisites.
 Students can be registered for no more than 16 credits in a semester and no more than 4 credits in interim.

-PSEO students are required to complete at least one of the following courses during their first academic year in the PSEO program at Bethel: GES 140 Introduction to Wellbeing, GES 145 Western Humanity I, GES 160 Inquiry Seminar, or HON 160 Pietas Seminar I.
+PSEO students are required to complete at least one of the following courses during their first academic year in the PSEO program at Bethel: COM 110 Basic Communication, GES 130 Christianity and Western Culture, GES 145 Western Humanity I, GES 160 Inquiry Seminar, or HON 160 Pietas Seminar I.

 Students cannot be registered for courses that focus on the Bible or Theological issues (courses with the prefix BIB, THE, or MIN).
 PSEO students cannot be registered for sports courses that have fees of $30 or greater.

-For some courses, Bethel does not receive reimbursement from the state, but students may be registered while they are a PSEO student at Bethel.
+For some courses, Bethel does not receive reimbursement from the state, but students may be registered for these courses while they are a PSEO student at Bethel.
 These courses are listed below.

 Students do not pay tuition nor academic fees, with the exception of music lessons or trip expenses.